Skip to main content

 Pr 1.0

-This line sets the surface to maximum roughness (1.0), creating a completely matte appearance.
-You can adjust this value between 0.0 (completely smooth/glossy) and 1.0 (completely rough/matte) to achieve your desired surface finish.
+This sets the surface to maximum roughness, creating a completely matte appearance.
+You can adjust the value between 0.0 (completely smooth and glossy) and 1.0 (completely rough and matte) to achieve your desired finish.
+If your model has multiple material definitions within the same .mtl file, add the Pr line to each one individually to apply the roughness adjustment across the entire model.

-4. Save the modified .mtl file, ensuring you keep the same filename and location.
+Save the modified .mtl file, keeping the same filename and location as the original.

-5. Upload both your .obj file and the modified .mtl file back into Polycam.
-The model should now display with the correct matte texture instead of the unwanted glossy appearance.
+Upload both your .obj file and the modified .mtl file back into Polycam.
+Your model should now display with the correct matte surface appearance.
+If the model still appears glossy, double check that the Pr line was added to all material definitions in the file, and that both the .obj and .mtl files were included in the upload.